pwcberry/pwcberry.github.io/_posts/2018-07-24-nodejs-streams.md

 }
 ```

-The code snippet above also shows that I wrap this in a `Promise` to take advantage of the async nature of processing streams.
+The previous code example also shows how I wrapped the components of the stream transformation in a `Promise` to take advantage of the events raised through the `Stream` API.
+The code that uses the Promise can also handle any errors.

 ## Coding a custom `Transform`